Project Management

 Trello

-One of my old board on Trello
+One of my old boards on Trello

 Pros: simple, visual, colorful, and fun to use

-Cons: maybe too simple if you need to handle complex projects
+Cons: may be too simple if you need to handle complex projects

 Price: free plan available, but the best features like timelines, multiple boards, calendars, etc start at $10 per user per month